 4. The deadline for submitting first full draft of the final product to the supervisor is the second to last week of classes.
 If the work is intended to qualify for honors, an earlier deadline will apply.

 5. The deadline for submitting the final draft is the first Monday of the final examination period.

 References and Bibliographies

-The paper must be referenced completely, accurately, and according to departmental and disciplinary requirements.
+All independent study papers must be referenced completely, accurately, and according to departmental and disciplinary requirements.